School Performance Report

 About Our School

-Reeves Middle School currently serves more than 394 students in 6th, 7th and 8th grades, most of whom have come to us from Madison, Roosevelt and Boston Harbor Elementary Schools.
+Reeves Middle School currently serves more than 405 students in 6th, 7th and 8th grades, most of whom have come to us from Madison, Roosevelt, Boston Harbor and Lincoln Elementary Schools.

-Along with the core academic requirements, we offer a 7th/8th grade robotics program, Art for all grade levels, a music program that consists of choir, band and orchestra, wood shop (Tech Arts) for all grades, broadcast journalism, leadership, an advanced math program and a variety of electives with a music and arts emphasis.
+Along with the core academic requirements, we offer Art, a robust music program that consists of choir, band, orchestra and jazz bands, wood shop for all grades, broadcast journalism, leadership, a 7th/8th grade robotics program, an advanced math program and a variety of electives with a music and arts emphasis.

 We value all of our students’ growth by offering intervention and enrichment time during the school day.
 Opportunity Time (OT) is offered four days each week: the premise of OT is to give students additional time to receive in-depth instruction on difficult concepts, make-up tests or quizzes, turn in missing work, make-up missed assignments and, in general, assist students with learning while enjoying a smaller teacher to student ratio.